Annual accountability

 However, we recommend your organisation performs a cost-benefit analysis to justify the amount allocated to an asset's purchase, so that it doesn’t affect delivery on the contracted services.
 Please refer to your contract and also contact your DCJ contract manager to ensure reasonable steps have been taken prior to purchase of any assets.

-Report any of the following as a corporate-level subsidy in your financial statements:
+Report government subsidies as a corporate-level subsidy in your financial statements.

 However, if your organisation received a special payment from DCJ to assist with your response to COVID-19, and it wasn’t a special grant with its own contract, you must report the funds as income for the applicable DCJ contracts.

-8. The document 'Reporting annual accountability 2021–22' has a special note for Permanency Support Program (PSP) providers that payments for alternative care arrangements (ACA) must have a separate line in the income and expenditure statement.
+9. The reporting requirements and resources for 2022-2023 has a special note for Permanency Support Program (PSP) providers that payments for alternative care arrangements (ACA) must have a separate line in the income and expenditure statement.
 Does this also apply to individual placement arrangements (IPA) and Complex Needs Payments?

 Yes.
 If you’ve received any payments outside of our contracting payments system (for example, on an invoice basis) for ACA, IPA and Complex Needs Payments, include a separate line item in your income and expenditure statement.